 Employment Opportunity: Outreach Worker

-At Touchstone, we support youth and adults with FASD by assisting them in their everyday situations and by providing advocacy wherever and whenever appropriate, thereby nurturing opportunities for growth, belonging and success.
+At Touchstone, we support youth and adults with FASD by assisting them in their day-to-day life and by providing advocacy wherever and whenever appropriate, nurturing opportunities for growth, belonging and success.

 The Touchstone program is seeking individuals to join our team as Outreach Workers.
 We value people of all genders and cultures and consistently work towards diversity at all levels of our organization.
 We also value people who are open to working within an anti-oppressive framework and who understand theories of harm reduction and trauma informed practice.
 Outreach Workers will be responsible to provide one-to-one support and mentorship for Touchstone’s program participants.